nathanielbd/blog/content/posts/manim-in-wsl-with-data.md

 My entry for BJC 2020 wasn't the best, but it gave me an excuse to learn Manim and video editing with [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/)!
 The effort to production value ratio is really high for both of these tools.

 Now I need an excuse to evaluate some presentation/slidedeck tools for this ratio.
 Would the winner be [Beamer](https://www.overleaf.com/learn/latex/Beamer), [reveal.js](https://revealjs.com/), or [impress.js](https://impress.js.org/)?

+---

+*Note: I've since switched to using the [open source community's version of Manim](https://www.manim.community/)!*

+---